samplam/Arduino-One_shot_relay/README.md

 ## Usage
 1. Open `One_shot_relay.ino` in Arduino IDE
-2. Connect the input and output as per requirements
+2. Upload to the Arduino board
-3. Upload to the Arduino board
+3. Connect the input and output as per requirements
 4. Test the program

 ## Notes
-- Written before my formal IT studies; shows structured code and practical electronics knowledge
+- Written around 2014 before my formal IT studies; shows structured code and practical electronics knowledge